CommScope's COVID-19 Customer & Partner Hub Visit

 - Reliability testing: If connectors are unplugged under load, an inductive current is created within the connector that may spark at one or more contact surfaces, causing the surfaces to corrode.
 It is recommended that connecting hardware be qualified to support PoE and 4-pair PoE applications by using the test schedules in IEC 60512-99-001.

-and look on the right-hand side of the web page under “Related Resources.”
+If you would like to download this white paper, click here and look on the right-hand side of the web page under “Related Resources.”